 There are many nutrients that are essential to body function, including magnesium.
 Dr. Carol Boerner at Vermont Facial Aesthetics offers medically-supervised supplements for skin health as well as for common problems such as migraine.

-Serving the Upper Valley area, Vermont Facial Aesthetics is located in Norwich, Vermont.
+Serving the Upper Valley area, Vermont Facial Aesthetics is located in Reading, Vermont.
 Contact us today to schedule a consultation with Dr. Carol Boerner and find out if supplementing Magnesium into your diet could benefit you.

 What is Magnesium?